Warning to tourists as four dead and more missing in Greece’s record early heatwave

 A total of 44 agricultural fires were reported by the fire service on Thursday alone.
 None are believed to be serious at this point.

-As well as record temperatures, Greece is also expected to see record tourism this year.
-In a forecast published days before the heatwave, the National Bank of Greece said tourism is up 24 percent in the first quarter of the year compared to the same period a year earlier.
-The analysts said a 20 percent rise in international arrivals in spring suggest the country will face a longer season than expected.
+As well as record temperatures, Greece is expected to see record tourism this year.
+In a forecast published days before the heatwave, the National Bank of Greece said tourism is up 24 per cent in the first quarter of the year compared to the same period a year earlier.
+The analysts said a 20 per cent rise in international arrivals in spring suggests the country will face a longer season than expected.

 On Thursday, the Greek ombudsman issued a separate report warning that the country needs to see urgent changes if it wants to see continued growth in tourism.
 It warned of the growing environmental risks and called for urgent reform.